-Under no circumstances should staff or volunteers be expected or allowed to use their personal equipment to take or store images of pupils at or on behalf of the school, including during educational visits, residential trips and other This means that staff and volunteers should:
+Under no circumstances should staff or volunteers be expected or allowed to use their personal equipment to take or store images of pupils at or on behalf of the school, including during educational visits, residential trips and other off-site activities such as sports events.

-- adhere to the school's policy in relation to the creation and storage of images of pupils; and the use of personally owned telephones when working with children - only publish images of pupils off-site activities such as sports events.
 That includes the use of any device which can be used for taking/recording images, e.g. cameras, mobile or smart phones, smart watches, tablets, web-cams etc.

-Whilst images are regularly used for very positive purposes, adults need to be aware of the potential for these to be taken and/or misused or manipulated for indecent or grooming or exploitative purposes.
+Whilst images of children are regularly used for very positive purposes, adults need to be aware of the potential for these to be taken and/or misused or manipulated for grooming or exploitative purposes including the creation of illegal indecent images of children.
 Particular regard needs to be given when images are taken of young or vulnerable children who may be unable to question why or how the activities are taking place.